Sixteenth Algorithmic Number Theory Symposium (ANTS XVI)

 The ANTS meetings, held biannually since 1994, are the premier international forum for the presentation of new research in computational number theory and its applications.
 They are devoted to algorithmic aspects of number theory, including elementary number theory, algebraic number theory, analytic number theory, geometry of numbers, algebraic geometry, finite fields, and cryptography.

-The 16th edition of ANTS will be held at the Massachusetts Institute of Technology from July 15 to 19 in 2024.
-Particpants may also be interested in the confrence on the Mordell conecture 100 years later at MIT the preceding week, July 8-12.
+The 16th edition of ANTS was held at the Massachusetts Institute of Technology from July 15 to 19 in 2024 (group photo).

 For information on past meetings in the ANTS series, see the ANTS website.